se-sic/coronet/CONTRIBUTING.md

     * Then follows an empty line.
     * Then follows the signed-off tags.
 * Configure git to use your **complete name**, not your username.
-* **Do not commit incremental development**, that is, half-baked, not working code.
+* **Do not commit incremental development**, that is, half-baked, really not working code.
 Please work until a change is complete, and then make one commit.
 Naturally, you will need to fix bugs in later commits, this is no problem.
+This means also that you do not need to commit all your changes to, for example, address an issue does not need to be squashed in one single commit.
 * When you introduce new files, please make sure they have a correct copyright headers and stick to the current naming scheme.
 * Reference GitHub issues by adding their identifier (e.g., #11) in the commit message.
 * Here's an example commit message in the expected form: